 - Setting a custom contact property when a contact fills out a form with a particular response.

-- Triggering a specific follow-up email after a form submission (Marketing Professional and Enterprise only).
+- Triggering a specific follow-up email after a form submission (Marketing Hub Professional and Enterprise only).

-While Fixed-date workflows share the same enrollment triggers options as standard workflows, any delays that are included are relative to a particular date.
+While Center on a date workflows share the same enrollment triggers options as start from scratch workflows, any delays added are relative to a particular date.
 Below the enrollment triggers, you’ll see a place to set the date to center your workflow around.

 By default, the workflow will execute around that particular date in the calendar year selected.
 However, if the event happens at the same time each year, you can elect to make the workflow Recur annually.
 Some common use cases for this workflow type are:

-- Sending cetain types of marketing emails, such as holiday emails (Marketing Professional and Enterprise users only).
+- Sending certain types of marketing emails, such as holiday emails (Marketing Hub Professional and Enterprise users only).